Military Poncho Shelter Configurations using Trekking Poles

 The Plow or Flying V:

-First, determine which direction will be the front of your shelter.
-In this configuration, the 68" ends will be the front and back of the shelter.
-Place a tent stake at each corner of the rear of the shelter.
-Next, place the front trekking pole into the right front grommet.
+Start by deciding which direction will be the front of your shelter.
+In this setup, the 68" sides will serve as the front and back of the shelter.
+Begin by placing a tent stake at each of the rear corners.
+Then, position the front trekking pole into the right front grommet.

 Military Poncho Shelter Configurations Using Trekking Poles